oliverklee/ext-onetimeaccount/Documentation/Usage/AddingFieldsToTheRegistrationForm/Index.rst

 buttons, checkboxes, etc.) please have a look at the default TypoScript setup configuration of onetimeaccount in plugin.tx\_onetimeaccount\_pi1.form and/or the FORMidable manual.

-There also is an example extension “marijo” that adds a few radiobuttons to the FE users table and to the form.
-You can find it in the doc/ directory.